P14 deficiency: Genetic test

 Whole-exome sequencing can be used to screen the mutation related to LAMTOR2 gene.
-Although, for p14 deficiency patients, the mutation locates in the 3’ UTR region instead of the exon region, the whole-exome sequencing technology can still be used, as the recent whole-exome sequencing has already extended its targets to include some critical 3’ UTR regions.
+Although, for p14 deficiency patients, the mutation locates in the 3′ UTR region instead of the exon region, the whole-exome sequencing technology can still be used, as the recent whole-exome sequencing has already extended its targets to include some critical 3′ UTR regions.

 Treatment

 There is no specific treatment for p14 deficiency.
 All treatments aim to relieve the symptoms instead of the disease.
-Antibiotics, like amoxicillin, can be used to treat Streptococcus pneumonia, while G-CSF can stimulate neutrophils’ growth.
+Antibiotics, like amoxicillin, can be used to treat Streptococcus pneumoniae infection, while G-CSF can stimulate neutrophils' growth.
 Intravenous immunoglobulin (IVIG) therapy can also be used among those patients with low serum IgG and IgM levels.
 Nowadays, as more and more drugs are developed to directly target the loss-of-function genetic mutation, we can expect a drug targeting p14 deficiency to be developed in the future.